movalex/BMD_requests/README.md

 6. Cast shadows from all lights.
 7. Advanced UV Mapping tool

-### Node Management
+### Nodes and Flow
 1. Batch change properties for multiple selected nodes.
 2. Copy tool with keystroke-mouse drag
 3. Dock scripts UI in the main UI.
+4. Modifiers as tools for the flow, like masks
+5. Color code for expression links
+6. Add alebic files by drag and drop